Centennial Collegiate: Awards

-Each club or teams of students that join are given points.
-80 points each are needed for an Athletic, Halal or Social award certificate.
-A Merit award is given when a student has 70 social and athletic points combined.
+Each club or team of students who join are given points.
+80 points each are needed for an athletic or social award certificate.
+A merit award is given when a student has 70 social and athletic points combined.
 These awards are given at the end of a student's grade 12th year.

-The Award of Excellence is a major award in Saskatoon High Schools, which is a very prestigious honour given to the most excellent and outstanding student, with a prize of $5,000 from the Board.
+The Award of Excellence is a major award in Saskatoon high schools.
+It is given to the most outstanding student, with a prize of $5,000 from the board.